helenaferdy/helenaferdy.github.io/_posts/2024-05-05-pfsense-openvpn.md

 <br>

-If we edit the VPN, we can see we have multiple server modes, this setting basically dictate how the authentication is done by our clients.
+If we edit the VPN, we can see we have multiple server modes, this setting basically dictates how the authentication is done between clients and server.
 Here we select SSL + User Auth meaning clients will be asked to have both personal user certificate and credentials to connect to the VPN.

 ![x](/static/2024-05-05-pfsense-openvpn/15.png)